-Telecoms line of sight testing will only grow with the demand for greater coverage for mobile phone and mobile broadband 4G mobile phone signals and rural broadband links increasing and the demand for new site development continues.
+Telecoms line of sight testing by UAV drones will only grow with the demand for greater coverage for mobile phone and mobile broadband.
+With 4G mobile phone signals and rural broadband links increasing the demand for new site development continues.

-Embracing new technology with the use of Unmanned Aerial Vehicles (UAV) more commonly known as drones, greatly speeds up the line of sight testing within the telecoms industry.
+Embracing new technology, with the use of Unmanned Aerial Vehicles (UAV’s) more commonly known as drones, greatly speeds up the line of sight testing within the telecoms industry.
 Flying the UAV’s at dedicated heights and completing 360° panoramic images to identify the field of view at 30° sectors can be completed in a matter of minutes.
-Live images can be viewed by the onsite surveyors and radio planners or streamed from site for immediate updates from nominated site.
+Live images can be viewed by the onsite surveyors and radio planners or streamed from site for immediate updates from nominated sites.

 Whilst onsite should a better location be nominated by the survey and radio planners the drone can easily be re-deployed to prove the telecoms line of sight for network coverage as well microwave link capabilities.
 The UAV can also be launched to look down specific bearings to prove line of sight for microwave inter tower connections, especially in densely wooded areas that have proven to be difficult with conventional techniques.

 As the map shows, Aerial Media Scotland has extensive experience and capability in accessing remote locations and providing line of site testing and producing reports for our clients UK wide.
 As well as being fully CAA approved for commercial UAV operations also have off road 4×4 training to ensure they are safe.

 The latest news and offers from Aerial Media Scotland

 Call 01383 324541 today to hire Aerial Media Scotland or use the contact page.

 Answers to Frequently Asked Questions can be found here.